 Now lets look at some DHCP information.
-The current DHCP leases are stored in /var/lib/dhcp3/dhclient.X.lease where X is the interface identifier (e.g. eth2 or eth3).
+The current DHCP leases are stored in /var/lib/dhcp/dhclient.X.lease where X is the interface identifier (e.g. eth2 or eth3).
 Note that the lease file may contain more than one entry-the last entry is the lease currently in use.

 One way to refresh a leased IP address is to refresh the interface.
+Another is to use dhclient, where you can optionally specify the interface to renew/refresh th lease for: